HL7/fhir-medmorph/input/pagecontent/spec.md

 ##### MUST SUPPORT Definition

-* Systems SHALL be capable of populating data elements as specified by the profiles and are returned using the specified APIs in the capability statement.
+* Systems SHALL be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
 * Systems SHALL be capable of processing resource instances containing the MUST SUPPPORT data elements without generating an error or causing the application to fail.
-In other words Systems SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
+In other words, Systems SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, Systems SHALL NOT include the data elements in the resource instance returned from executing the API requests.
 * When accessing MedMorph data, Systems SHALL interpret missing data elements within resource instances returned from API requests as data not present.

 #### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be shared as part of MedMorph workflows.
-The implementation guide is based on FHIR [R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph workflows.
+The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.

-The full set of profiles defined in this implementation guide can be found by following the links on the [FHIR Artifacts](artifacts.html) page.
+The full set of profiles defined in this implementation guide can be found by following the links on the MedMorph [FHIR Artifacts](artifacts.html) page.

 #### US Core
-This implementation guide also leverages the [US Core](http://hl7.org/fhir/us/core) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the member attribution list use cases.
-If no constraints are needed, this IG doesn't define any profiles.
+This IG also leverages the [US Core](http://hl7.org/fhir/us/core) set of profiles defined by HL7 for sharing non-veterinary EMR individual health data in the U.S.  Where US Core profiles exist, this IG either leverages them directly or uses them as a base for any additional constraints needed to support the member attribution list use cases.
+If no constraints are needed, this IG does not define any profiles.

-Where US Core profiles do not yet exist (e.g. for PlanDefinition, Bundle), profiles have been created.
+Where US Core profiles do not yet exist (e.g., for PlanDefinition, Bundle), MedMorph profiles have been created.

 #### SMART on FHIR Backend Services Authorization
-This section outlines how the SMART on FHIR Backend Services Authorization will be used by the MedMorph Architecture implementation guide.
+This section outlines how the SMART on FHIR Backend Services Authorization will be used by the MedMorph Reference Architecture implementation guide.

-* The actors EHRs, Knowledge Artifact Repository, Backend Service App, Trust Service Provider, Trusted Third Party, PHA and Research Organizations will be referred to as "System Actors" in this paragraph.
+* The following actors comprise the System Actors: EHRs, Knowledge Artifact Repository, Backend Service App, Trust Service Provider, Trusted Third Party, PHA, and Research Organizations.

-* System Actors (EHRs, Knowledge Artifact Repository, Backend Service App, Trust Service Provider, Trusted Third Party, PHA and Research Organization) SHALL advertise conformance to SMART Backend Services by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [Bulk Data Access IG](http://hl7.org/fhir/uv/bulkdata/export/index.html) specification.
+* System Actors (EHRs, Knowledge Artifact Repository, Backend Service App, Trust Service Provider, Trusted Third Party, PHA, and Research Organization) SHALL advertise conformance to SMART Backend Services by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [Bulk Data Access IG](http://hl7.org/fhir/uv/bulkdata/export/index.html) specification.

 * System Actors SHALL include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [Bulk Data Access IG](http://hl7.org/fhir/uv/bulkdata/export/index.html) specification.

-* When System Actors act as clients, they SHALL share their JWKS with the server System Actors using URLs as defined in the [Bulk Data Access IG](http://hl7.org/fhir/uv/bulkdata/export/index.html) specification.
+* When System Actors act as clients, they SHALL share their JSON Web Key Set (JWKS) with the server System Actors using Uniform Resource Locators (URLs) as defined in the [Bulk Data Access IG](http://hl7.org/fhir/uv/bulkdata/export/index.html) specification.

 * Client System Actors SHALL obtain the access token as defined in the [Bulk Data Access IG](http://hl7.org/fhir/uv/bulkdata/export/index.html) specification.

-* Content Implementation Guides SHALL specify the scopes required for the different use cases.
+* Content Implementation Guides SHALL each specify the scope of each respective use case.

 #### System Actors, Requirements and Capability Statements